FSteitz/java-training/README.md

-# java-training
+# Java Training by FSteitz
-Source files for teaching and practicing Java
+Source files for teaching and practicing Java.